-No one can escape the charm of the island of Capri, the sight of the Faraglioni Rocks or a trip to the Blue Grotto.
+No one can escape from the charm of the island of Capri, the sight of the Faraglioni Rocks or a trip to the Grotta Azzurra.
 Many of the most enchanting stretches of the Capri coastline are completely inaccessible by land.
 By boat you will be able to reach those secluded bays which are just perfect for swimming or sun bathing.
 It only takes one hour or a little bit more to circle the island.
 In this way you can visit the caves, the special rock formations, and all the beauties at sea level.
 Discover also the Grotta Bianca, the Natural Arch and the bay of Marina Piccola.
-Capri is an island which should be experienced also by night; when the sea is enlightened by the silver light of the moon and the blinking lanterns of the small fishing boat, and the streets are animated by the sounds of laughing, music and dancing.
+Capri is an island which should be experienced also by night; when the sea is enlightened by the silver light of the moon and the blinking lanterns of the small fishing boats.
 Dining on the Island of Capri and wandering through the winding streets where you will find chic shopping boutiques, is always a wonderful experience to remember.
-The picturesque streets of Capri, are famous for the latest designer garment, precious jewelers etc...
+The picturesque streets of Capri are famous for the latest designer garment, precious jewelers etc...

 Along the spectacular Amalfi Coast, the splendor of the scenery is more than matched by the warmth and charm of the people.
 The hillside is clustered with village houses lively and colorful painted.
 You can explore the coastal towns of Positano & Amalfi with their Moorish cupolas.
 Positano is linked with a network of steep streets which rise up and down the town where you'll find all kinds of small ateliers and boutiques offering what is known around the world as "Positano Fashion".
 The town is also famous for its handmade sandals.
 Some of the artisan shops will make them for you while you wait.
 You can also visit the countryside on the Sorrento Coast with its vineyards, lemon grooves and ancient ruins.

 The Pontine Islands: Ponza & Ventotene